California Slip and Fall / Trip and Fall Accident Lawyer

 Thousands of slip and fall and trip and fall accidents occur each year with many resulting in serious injury, catastrophic injury and even death.
 More than 70% of these falls are the result of dangerous conditions and hazards on properties.
 These dangerous conditions are typically the result of poor design or improper maintenance.
 Dangerous and hazardous conditions are also the result of wet and slippery surfaces, oily and slick substances, or defectively designed stairs, ramps, entrances, ledges or even poor lighting.

 Sometimes dangerous conditions cannot be avoided.
 In such cases, the property owner has a duty to warn of the dangerous condition.
-An example would be where a store owner, following the mapping of a floor, put out “warning” signs or cones.
+An example would be where a store owner, following the mopping of a floor, put out “warning” signs or cones.
 Also, the property owner is often afforded a reasonable time to discover the dangerous condition and remedy it, before the property owner will be held responsible or liable.
 A property owner may not always be responsible for someone slipping or tripping on something that an ordinary person would see and avoid.

 It is important to remember that in determining negligence in a slip and fall or trip and fall accident, the court will consider, measure and determine what is reasonable.
 Generally, a person will be responsible for his or her own conduct and watch where they are going, though we do not spend our lives looking down when we are walking.
 Nevertheless, a property owner needs to maintain and upkeep their property and keep it safe and free of dangerous and hazardous conditions.
-Judge or court will look at whether the property owner acted carefully and responsibly so as to have avoided the condition which created the slip or fall.
+Judges and juries will look at whether the property owner acted carefully and responsibly so as to have avoided the condition that created the slip or fall.
 The court will also look at the behavior and conduct of the injured party and determine whether they in any way created or contributed to the negligence.
 If so, their recovery will be reduced according to their contributory or comparative negligence and fault.

 What to do in case you are in an accident: